markgrover/bdtc-hive/README.md

 tar -xzvf bdtc-hive/2008.tar.gz
 </code>
 </pre>
+The source of this dataset is http://stat-computing.org/dataexpo/2009/the-data.html.
 The dataset contains on-time flight performance data from 2008, originally released by [Research and Innovative Technology Administration (RITA)](http://www.transtats.bts.gov/Fields.asp?Table_ID=236).
 3. Ensure that your virtual machine can connect to the internet.
 FYI, if you are running VirtualBox on Ubuntu 12.10, you may be hitting a known bug related to internet connectivity of Demo VM.
 See [here](http://askubuntu.com/questions/211603/problems-with-nat-adapater-since-upgrade-to-ubuntu-12-10) for more details.